 The improvement works may mean that you find your appointment or treatment is not being held where you might expect it, or you might hear noise from our contractors completing the works.
 We apologise for any inconvenience caused and if you have any concerns, please speak to the member of staff taking care of you.

-- Nuclear medicine – replacing external access doors where needed, refitting kitchens and toilets, replacing external fire escape stairs and redecorating.
+- Nuclear medicine department: we’ve replaced external access doors where needed, refitted toilets, replaced external fire escape stairs and redecorated throughout.

 What do I need to know?